 - Some cell of the sporophyte follow reduction division i.e. meiosis and produces haploid spores.
 By the germination of these spores, gametophyte produced.

-Alternation of Generation
+Alternation of Generation in bryophytes:

 The bryophytes show heteromorphic or heterologous alternation of generation in their life cycle, i.e. haplo-diplontic life-cycle.
 They also exhibit the phenomenon of apospory and apogamy.